leonardoMirabal/303util/README.md

 # 303 util User Manual

-**303 util** is a compact TB-303 pattern editor, multi-voice sketchpad, and sheet generator.
+**303 util** is a compact TB-303 pattern editor, multi-voice sketchpad, and sheet generator with **up to 32 steps per voice**.
 The main workflow is simple: create or load a pattern, build it in the editor, shape the sound for each voice, and export a clean TB-303-style chart from **Sheet** view.

 The original sound engine code is based on [thedjinn/js303](https://github.com/thedjinn/js303).